denix666/rustlens/README.md

 * **Inspect Resources:** Get detailed descriptions of specific cluster resources (`describe`).
 * **Manage Pods:** View real-time logs from any running pod.
 * **Control Deployments:** Scale your deployments up or down.
+* **Inspect logs:** Log parser with your own plugins for search specific patterns.
+* **Converters and other DevOps tools:** Base64 decoder, JWT decoder, IP calculator, YAML to JSON converter and more...
 * And much more!

 ---